marisapatel3/Recycling-Sorting-System/README.md

 McMaster ENGINEER 1P13, Jan 2022 – Mar 2022.

-Sensor equipped robot that identifies waste by material type and autonomously sorts it into designated bins along a fixed track.
+Sensor equipped robot that identifies waste by material type and autonomously sorts it into designated bins along a fixed track, using a custom designed rod and pin mechanism to tip the hopper and release its contents.

 `Python` `Autodesk Inventor` `3D Printing` `Quanser Interactive Labs` `Robotics`